yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 </div>
 </html>

-* Agent: to simplify, let's consider the `ReAct` pattern.
-And the agent is designed to recommend products given the user inputs.
+* Agent: the agent is designed to recommend products given the user inputs.
 The `User` sends a *request* to the `Agent` for a product recommendation based on the input prompt and the other information (e.g., the image of the product).
   The agent parses the input request to a set of prompts to the underlying `LLM` for generating the output; the output is then used for the other component of the system, e.g., a recommender engineer, for generating the candidate products that `User` looks for.
+Compared to the LLM-based scenario, the agent-based system is close to *completing* the service that finds the relevant products to the user, except for the fact that the user has not indicated an acceptance of the *completion* or not.

 <html lang="en">
    <head>